Shen Yun

-Shen Yun Performing Arts (神韻藝術團 (divine rhythm arts troupe)) is a United States-based non-profit performing arts and entertainment company that tours internationally, producing dance performances and symphony concerts.
-It is operated by the Falun Gong new religious movement.
-Shen Yun is composed of eight equally large performing arts companies, with a total of approximately 480 performers.
-Shen Yun has performed in front of millions and has toured more than 200 cities across Europe, North America, Oceania, and Asia.
+Shen Yun Performing Arts (神韻藝術團 (divine rhythm arts troupe)) is a nonprofit performing arts and entertainment company based in the United States that produces performances of dance and symphonic music.
+It is operated by the new religious movement Falun Gong, founded and led by Li Hongzhi.
+Shen Yun is composed of eight large performing ensembles, with a total of approximately 480 performers.
+Shen Yun has performed in front of millions and has toured all over the world.